blueshunter/Bot-Pattern/README.md

 # bot_pattern
-pattern to create bot applications
+pattern in Kotlin to create bot applications with rx way

+## dependencies
+* Rx JAVA